Sign in / Join

 A different study to Mintel's expects the bathroom market to see Compound Annual Growth Rate (CAGR) of 2.58% over the years 2023-2028, which equates to some 15% over the 5 years to 2028 and closely mirrors Mintel's figure of 16% from 2024 to 2029.

-However, this isnt even stagnation when you then consider that inflation over the same period requires that to just stay on an even keel, the market needed to have grown by 23.47% due to the erosion in the value of money during this time.
+However when taken into context, this 1% rise in real terms growth isnt even stagnation when you then consider the very high inflation over the same period which would require that to just stay on an even keel, the market needed to have grown by 23.47% due to the erosion in the value of money during this time.

 Lets be honest here.